satyaprakash10/file-upload-ui/README.md

-File Upload & File Managing Demo link: https://www.loom.com/share/29c1b65d844b497cb486a4aaf02668d4 this is a file-upload demo which is made up of vuejs and tailwind ui framework.
+File Upload & File Managing Demo link: https://www.loom.com/share/29c1b65d844b497cb486a4aaf02668d4

+This is a file upload demo which is made up of vuejs and tailwind ui framework.

 ## Steps to be follow to run the project!